WBUT: History

 WBUT first applied for a construction permit from the Federal Communications Commission in March 1946, and had considered the frequencies of 1230, 1600, and 1430 kHz before finally settling on 1580 kHz, which was granted by the FCC in August 1948.

 The station first signed on the air in 1949 and was first owned by the Wise family, which also published The Butler Eagle, Butler's daily newspaper, doing business as Eagle Printing Company.
 J. Leonard Taylor served as the station's first general manager.

 The station first operated from the Nixon Hotel in downtown Butler, where Morgan Center stands today.

 WRYO, a radio station that debuted at 1050 kHz in 1948 in Rochester, Pennsylvania, in adjacent Beaver County, Pennsylvania, failed by 1952, leaving its frequency available for WBUT to switch to.
 Like WRYO, WBUT was a 250-watt station as a daytimer until its current tower in Center Township was built in 1979.
 WBUT began broadcasting from this new tower in 1980, and was subsequently allowed to double its power to the current value of 500 watts, but still retained its daytime-only operational status.

 With the frequency swap, came its first change in ownership.
 The new WBUT, along with co-owned WBUT-FM 103.9 MHz, were sold to Beacom Broadcasting Enterprises in 1953, headed by J. Patrick Beacom.
 WBUT-FM was sold and the station relocated to Mercer County, Pennsylvania.

 A few years later, WBUT successfully applied for another FM broadcasting license at 97.7 MHz, which coincidentally, once belonged to its competitor, WISR (AM), before it returned the license an unnecessary expense.
 The call letters of the station at FM 97.7 were changed to WBUT-FM, with the two stations simulcasting.
 In 1965 the Federal Communications Commission (FCC) enacted new rules, calling for AM-FM combo stations to offer unduplicated programming at least half of the broadcast day.

-WBUT broadcast tower, located in Center Township behind Clearview Mall, just off Route 8 north.
-The WLER-FM tri-bay antenna is at the top of the tower.

 The stations were purchased by Larry Berg in 1964, who did business as WBUT, Inc. For a time during the 1960s, the studios and transmitter were located on a hill south of Downtown Butler, near the Meadowood residential plan.